icon-project/IIPs/IIPS/iip-31.md

     """
     Must trigger on any successful URI updates for a token ID.
     URIs are defined in RFC 3986.
-    The URI MUST point to a JSON file that conforms to the "ERC-1155 Metadata URI JSON Schema".
+    The URI must point to a JSON file that conforms to the "ERC-1155 Metadata URI JSON Schema".

     :param _id: ID of the token
     :param _value: the updated URI string